Uniquely Minnesota® Feature Stories

 If two towns claim to be the "Turkey Capital of the World," what's the best way to settle things?
-With a race of course!
-Each year Worthington, MN takes on Cuero, TX for the title of top turkey town and a celebration of the state's top bird – by a race between turkeys.
+With a race, of course!
+Each year a turkey from Worthington, MN takes on a turkey from Cuero, TX in a race for for the title of top turkey town and a celebration of the state's top bird.

 It's not summer in Grand Marais, MN until wooden boats appear in the harbor at the North House Folk School's annual Wooden Boat Show and Summer Solstice Festival.
 But if boats are the centerpiece, a sampling of northern artisians will make you plan to come back to learn for yourself.

 When the train passed by the town of West Newton, MN, in the 1870s, the Harkin general store soon was closed, many of its original items still intact.
 Nearly four decades later it opened as a museum that continues to showcase MN prairie life today.

 War breaks out on the international border each year.
 A tug-of-war, that is, as the border towns of International Falls, USA, and Fort Francis, Canada, take each other on in the International Tug-of-War competition across the Rainy River on the US-Canadian border.